-Stage 4 eye cancer refers to a more advanced stage of the disease, where the cancer has spread beyond the eye to other parts of the body.
+Doctors may use the term “stage 4 eye cancer” to refer to the last stage of the disease, where the cancer has spread beyond the eye to other parts of the body.

 While treatment is often successful in the early stages, once it progresses to stage 4, the last stage, it can be difficult to manage, and the prognosis is typically unfavorable.

 This article covers the outlook, spread, symptoms, and treatment options for the last stage of eye cancer, or uveal melanoma.
 It will also explain the staging systems for uveal melanoma and intraocular lymphoma.